Chirag-ahir/JAVA-All-Basic/README.md

 2. By Method<br>
 3. By constructor

->**Class:** Class is a Blueprint, which holds it's own data members and members function.
-Class is a group of similar objects.
+>**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
 It's a Logical entity.

 Array : Arrays are objects that store multiple variables of the same type.